Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 1. Coconut oil

 Coconut oil is an excellent home remedy for keeping your dog's coat and skin healthy.
 It contains lauric acid, which has anti-inflammatory and antibacterial properties and can relieve itching.
-You can mix a small amount of coconut oil into their food or apply it directly to the skin and gently massage it in to soothe dry and flaky patches.
+You can mix a small amount of coconut oil into their food or apply it directly to their skin and gently massage it in to soothe dry and flaky patches.

 2. Olive oil or linseed oil